Marriage and Divorce Trends

 With the advancement in technology, there is now a global trend of employing social networking for divorce.

-- In Brazil, the government permits people to divorce on the Internet
+- In Brazil, the government permits people to divorce on the Internet.
+There is no need to make court appearance even once.
+This is regarded as a quick and cheap divorce

 - During divorce trials, emails, text messages and GPS (Global Positioning System) are being increasingly used (particularly as an evidence for adultery)